Russia expels 40 German diplomats in retaliation | World

 Moscow’s protest letter said that statements made at the time by German Foreign Minister Annalena Baerbock were also unacceptable.
 Baerbock had mentioned “a significant number of Russian embassy members, undesirables who worked every day here in Germany against our freedom, against the cohesion of our society.”

-Ukraine vs Russia: Protesters against the war protest in Berlin, Germany — Photo: REUTERS/Fabrizio Bensch
+Ukraine vs Russia: Anti-war protesters protest in Berlin, Germany — Photo: REUTERS/Fabrizio Bensch

 The Russian Foreign Ministry also said it objected to “insinuations” that Baerbock had made about events unfolding in Ukraine.